 I like using prayer because of the spirit in which it is given.
 A prayer is a humble and sincere request.
 It is earnest, coming with cap in hand.
 It’s the opposite of being arrogant or egotistical.
 That is the state that I think is most helpful to enter a deep psychedelic session, when we may have to give up all control of what we are experiencing and simply surrender.

 The use of psychedelics in a religious context is not new.
 They have been used for centuries by different cultures for spiritual, therapeutic, and divinatory purposes.
 In some traditions, there are rituals where psychedelics are used as an aid to meditation and prayer.
 Indeed, the West’s introduction to psychedelics, via Sabina and Wasson, was in a ritual context with prayers and incantations.

-In this post I’d like to share four prayers that I have used to open formal ceremonies for myself with a few comments on each.
+In this post, I’d like to share four prayers that I have used to open formal personal ceremonies, with a few comments on each.

 Four Prayers I Have Used: